Are you ready to make-over your financial future? The first step is to create a personal financial plan.

 The important thing is to make sure that you correctly value your assets.
 Just because you love your car doesn’t mean that it is in excellent condition on Kelly Bluebook.
 Be realistic.
 Your goal is to get an accurate value of your net worth, not an inflated valuation based on the original price of an item.

-Once you have determined your net worth it is time to set some goals.
+Once you have determined your net worth it is time to set some personal financial goals.

 If you have a negative net worth, I would focus on debt reduction to get the most bang for your buck.